The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Observational implications

 Hence, we use $\tninety$ measurements from GHOSTS data \citep{Harmsen_2023} and our predicted relation given by equation~\ref{eq:tst:a} to estimate $\tst$.
 These predictions are displayed in Table~\ref{table:Galaxies} and the implications are discussed in the next Section.
 We do not report estimations of $\tamr$ for these galaxies because there are not resolved stellar populations available.
 An estimation could be attempted for the MW but it implies a major observational work which is beyond the scope of this paper.

-Finally, another relevant observable is the stellar mass of galaxies.
+Another relevant observable is the stellar mass of galaxies.
 We find a trend between the galaxy stellar mass and $\tst$, where more massive galaxies tend to stabilize their metallicity at earlier times than low-mass galaxies, consistent with a downsizing scenario.
-The relation is displayed in Figure~\ref{fig:tst_Mgal}.
+The relation is displayed in Fig.~\ref{fig:tst_Mgal}.
 The scatter ($\sigma=2.6$~Gyr) is significant as expected on the basis of the previous discussion where we show that each halo has its own evolutionary track even more for similar masses (Fig.~\ref{fig:example_paths}).
-However, the correlation is clear with $\rm r = 0.39$ ($\rm p = 0.05$).
+Although, the relation is clear with $\rm r = 0.39$ ($\rm p = 0.05$), it remains weak.
+Hence, it should be interpreted with caution due to the large variability (see Sec.~\ref{sec:discussion} for further discussion).
 A linear regression fit yields $\tst = 2.25\times log_{10}\ \mgal -16.33$).

+We stress the fact that Fig.~\ref{fig:tst_Mgal} shows a relation between $\tst$ and galaxy stellar mass.
+Previous works such as \citet{Harmsen_2023} have reported an anti-correlation between $\tninety$ and the accreted stellar halo mass.
+A detailed discussion on this point can be found in Appendix~\ref{appendix:SH-t90}.
+However, given the large scatter in this relation, which was reported by \citet{Harmsen_2023} using TNG50 at the low-mass end, we do not carry out a more detailed comparison in the present work.